-Every company will have its own unique system of internal control, depending on its size, industry, history, and operations.
-Risk assessments, however, are a crucial element of all internal control systems.
-A risk assessment catalogs all the risks that might threaten the company’s ability to achieve its objectives, and then considers whether the design and operation of the company’s internal controls delivers the protection the company needs.
+Risk assessments are one such component, and a crucial one at that.
+A risk assessment identifies the risks that might threaten the company’s ability to achieve its objectives, and then considers whether the design and operation of the company’s internal controls deliver the protection the company needs.

 Why Is Risk Assessment Important in Internal Controls?